- By next year, an estimated two-thirds of all jobs will require some form of postsecondary education.

 - The University of Dayton has been using fixed net-price tuition plan—promising most students a fixed rate across their four-year college journey, as a possible solution.

-Affordability is a topic on the forefront of everyone’s mind in the higher education space.
-For students, parents and institutions, the high cost of higher education is a serious and growing issue.
+Affordability is a topic on the forefront of everyone’s mind across higher education .
+For students, parents and institutions, the high rising costs of education is a serious and growing issue.
 Still, affordability is only half the battle.
-College is first and foremost meant to prepare students for life outside the classroom—be it through better career options, graduate-level studies or mastery of a specific trade.
+College is meant to prepare students for life outside the classroom—be it through better career options, graduate-level studies or mastery of a specific trade.

-By next year, an estimated two-thirds of all jobs will require some form of postsecondary education or training.
-Yet, between 1992 and 2012, the average student debt burden more than doubled.
-With the importance of a college education growing alongside the staggering debt students and families incur for those educations, we’re left with a pressing question—what are students getting for their money?
+By next year, an estimated two-thirds of all jobs will require some form of post-secondary education or training.
+Yet, the average student debt burden has more than doubled between 1992 and 2012.
+With the importance of a college education growing alongside rising costs, we’re left with a pressing question—what are students getting for their money?

-This question is at the heart of the higher education space—prompting colleges and universities to look for new, sustainable solutions that lower costs and make education more affordable.
+This question is prompting colleges and universities to look for new, sustainable solutions that lower costs and make education more affordable.
 As part of this commitment, many institutions are turning to affordable learning products and course materials as a way to lower costs.
 Unfortunately, affordable products alone are not enough.
 To provide the level of education students need to succeed, affordability needs to align with value.

 The Challenge Behind Affordability in Higher Education

 The affordability of higher education can be a difficult issue to understand.
 Questions about cost, price and student aid vary across institutions.
 At the same time, students and parents both face their own unique hurdles when it comes to paying for college.
 To this end, institutions and instructors are under increasing pressure to provide more affordable learning without compromising quality—attempting to curb costs without sacrificing optimal learning outcomes.